solo-io/workshops/gloo/gloo/README.md

 ### Access Logs

-Logs are important to check if a system is behaving correctly and for debugging, logs aggregators (datadog, splunk..etc) use agents deployed on the Kubernetes clusters to collect logs.
+Logs are important to check if a system is behaving correctly and for debugging.
+Logs aggregators (datadog, splunk..etc) use agents deployed on the Kubernetes clusters to collect logs.

 Lets first activate the access logs on the gateway: